ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Life Savings will now work if the ShareSuite mod is installed.
 - Captain's Brooch should now display the correct cost to clients in multiplayer, and has much better ground targeting!
 - Started using language tokens instead of direct string loading.
 May fix an unconfirmed issue with logbook entries resetting on mod uninstall; will definitely reset existing logbook entries for CI items, as their internal names have changed.

-**1.0.3**

-- Fixed incompatibility with BrokenMagnet (and with any other mod that includes an AssetBundle with an internal name of "exampleitemmod")